 Learn seven of the most common trading mistakes to avoid.
+Hone your trading strategies and skills by knowing what not to do.

 Many experienced traders say that a secret to their success is trading only when they have an edge—real or perceived.
 An edge can be a viewpoint, such as something in the charts or in the fundamentals that says, “the scales look to be tipped one way on this.”
-And if the trader doesn’t see that edge in a trade, it’s one to avoid.
+And if a trader doesn’t see that edge in a trade, it’s one to avoid.

 Trading in the time frame that best fits your personality allows you to be more comfortable and relaxed, which can promote clearer thinking and better decision making.

 Suppose you decide to sell a stock when it breaks below the 5EMA, and it does.
-Maybe you’re hesitant; maybe you change your indicator to a 9EMA.
+But maybe you’re hesitant; maybe you change your indicator to a 9EMA.
 And if that’s broken, a 21EMA, then a 50EMA, and so on.
 You keep giving the stock more room, more chances to avoid taking a loss, using different technical indicators or values to justify your actions.

 Perhaps that’s why some traders spend a disproportionate amount of time trying to buy bottoms or short tops.
 Of course, the problem with this approach should be self-evident.
 If you’re more concerned about how you made money than actually making it, you might be trading for the wrong reasons.